 Insurance Information and Requirement

 All undergraduate students taking 9 or more credit hours and Graduate students taking 4 or more credit hours are automatically enrolled in the United Healthcare Student Resources student insurance plan at registration, unless proof of comparable coverage in the State of Florida is furnished on a hard waiver basis.
-All undergraduate nursing majors, all Division of Medicine, Physician Assistant and Anesthesia students (excluding fully online programs) are automatically enrolled in this insurance plan at registration, unless proof of comparable coverage is furnished on a hard waiver basis.
+All undergraduate nursing majors, all Division of Medicine, Physician Assistant and Anesthesia are automatically enrolled in this insurance plan at registration, unless proof of comparable coverage is furnished on a hard waiver basis.
 All registered PACE and part-time graduate and part-time undergraduate students enrolled in a degree program are eligible to enroll in this student insurance plan voluntarily online with UHCSR.
-Students who are enrolled in fully online programs are not eligible to enroll in this plan.
+Students who are enrolled in programs designated as fully online are not eligible to enroll in this plan.

 Premium rates for All full-time students

-** Students who are enrolled in the spring semester but not enrolling in the summer semester at Barry but they wish to remain on the UHCSR student Insurance plan, are eligible to enroll directly at UHCSR.com/Barry.
+** Students who are enrolled in the spring semester but not enrolling in the summer semester at Barry but wish to remain on the UHCSR student Insurance plan, are eligible to enroll directly at https://requestcoverage.uhcsr.com/barry.

 Spouse/Dependent Enrollment Process

 - Enrollment is available for Spouse/Dependent(s) through www.uhcsr.com/barry.
 You must be enrolled in the student plan and effective in the UHCSR system before you can request Spouse/Dependent coverage Spousal/Dependent coverage terms run concurrently with the student coverage terms.
 To be eligible for coverage, students must meet the credit requirements as stated in the eligibility statement and actively attend classes for the first 31 days after the date for which coverage is purchased.
 Home study, correspondence and online courses do not fulfill the eligibility requirements that the student actively attend classes.